Step 1 - Create Profile

 If you don't see a course near you or you want to discuss courses in your area, contact your local Rugby Development Officer (RDO) using the details on the right-hand side of this page.

-Step 4 - Find Your Pathway
+Step 4 - Register

 Chances are that if you're planning on becoming a qualified Rugby Coach, you're already involved with a rugby club or High School in the province.
 If you're not, and looking to reach out to find out about coaching vacancies, you can use the BC Rugby Find-A-Club tool or check out the job board on the BC Rugby website for current opportunities.